‘Survivor: Edge Of Extinction’ Season 38 Finale Recap: Who Won And Took Home The Money?

 Gavin got votes from Lauren, Kelley Wentworth, Rick, and Aurora McCreary.
 Julie ended up with no votes, and Chris received the remaining nine, making him the winner.
 This is surely going to be a pretty controversial Survivor ending given Chris Underwood’s experience, but the jury obviously was convinced he deserved the win over Gavin Whitson and Julie Rosenberg.

-As The Inquisitr detailed, coming up this fall is Season 39.
-Survivor: Island of the Idols.
-This battle brings back “Boston Rob” Mariano and Sandra Diaz-Twine and it should debut in September.
+As The Inquisitr detailed, coming up this fall is Season 39’s Survivor: Island of the Idols.
+This battle brings back “Boston Rob” Mariano and Sandra Diaz-Twine, and it should debut in September.